-Mr. Mayo attended Georgetown University Law Center where he represented juveniles charged with misdemeanors and felonies in District of Columbia Superior Court.
-He also served as Senior Articles Editor for the American Criminal Law Review and was a member of the school's Trial Advocacy team.
-While in law school, Mr. Mayo worked as a Law Clerk at the United States Attorney's Office for the District of Columbia in both the National Security Section and Appellate Division and interned for the Honorable Amy Berman Jackson of the United States District Court for the District of Columbia.
-He graduated magna cum laude and was elected to the Order of the Coif.
+Mr. Mayo graduated magna cum laude from Georgetown University Law Center.
+He served as Senior Articles Editor for the American Criminal Law Review.
+While in law school, Mr. Mayo worked as a Law Clerk at the United States Attorney's Office for the District of Columbia in the National Security Section and Appellate Division.
+During his third year in law school, Mr. Mayo represented juveniles charged with misdemeanors and felonies in the District of Columbia Superior Court and was awarded the International Academy of Trial Lawyers Student Advocacy Award.

 Prior to law school, Mr. Mayo worked as a Legislative Aide for United States Senator Robert Menendez.
 He earned his undergraduate degree in Government from Georgetown University.

 - JD, Georgetown University Law Center, 2019, magna cum laude, Order of the Coif